theappbusiness/TABTestKit/README.md

 struct ProfileScreen: Screen {

-  let trait = Header(id: "Not Instagram") // The trait of a screen is what consistently and uniquely identifies it let usernameLabel = Label(id: "UsernameLabel") // IDs can either be the accessibilityLabel or accessibilityIdentifier of views in the app let logOutButton = Button(id: "Log out")
+  let trait = Header(id: "Not Instagram") // The trait of a screen is what consistently and uniquely identifies it.
+It can be anything that conforms to `Element` let usernameLabel = Label(id: "UsernameLabel") // IDs can either be the accessibilityLabel or accessibilityIdentifier of views in the app let logOutButton = Button(id: "Log out")